flaviobergamini/fetin2018/README.md

 # fetin2018
-Aplicativo desenvolvido pelo Flutter para a Feira Tecnológica do ano de 2018 do Inatel
+Aplicativo desenvolvido com a utilização do Flutter para a Feira Tecnológica do ano de 2018 do Inatel

+CP2eJr - Empresa Júnior do Inatel